vega/polestar/README.md

 # Pole✭ (Polestar) -- Alpha

 **WE NO LONGER PLAN TO MAINTAIN THIS PROJECT.
-PLEASE FOLLOW THE NEW VERSION OF [VOYAGER](https://github.com/vega/voyager) PROJECT WHICH SUPPORT ALL INTERACTIONS IN POLESTAR**TH
+PLEASE FOLLOW THE NEW VERSION OF [VOYAGER](https://github.com/vega/voyager) WHICH SUPPORTS ALL INTERACTIONS IN POLESTAR**

 [![Build Status](https://travis-ci.org/vega/polestar.svg)](https://travis-ci.org/vega/polestar)